Ford Thunderbird (fifth generation): History

 The 1968 Thunderbird saw the introduction of the new 385 series big-block "Thunder Jet" 4V (4-barrel carburetor) 429 cuin V8 engines.
 Like many Ford engines of the time, they were conservatively rated at 360 hp (SAE gross).
 The new engine made the cars some of the quickest and fastest Thunderbirds ever produced, despite their larger size and increased curb weight.
 The 1968 and 1969 model years saw minor trim changes.

 For 1969, the Continental Mark III was launched as a two-door only personal luxury coupé that was based directly on the four-door, 117 in wheelbase Thunderbird chassis, and from that point until the end of 1976, Ford Thunderbirds and Continental Marks were related cars.
 They would share commonality again later from 1984–1998.

 For the 1970 model year, the Thunderbird was stylistically updated with the addition of a large, bird's beak-style projection out of its grille.
-Offered in 2- or 4-door models, all 1970−1971 Thunderbirds had prominent angular lines on the hood leading to a jutting tip, that also formed the center of the grill work, that was not a too thinly disguised bird beak.
+Offered in 2- or 4-door models, all 1970−1971 Thunderbirds had prominent angular lines on the hood leading to a jutting tip, that also formed the center of the grille work, that was not a too thinly disguised bird beak.
 Semon "Bunkie" Knudsen, a former GM executive now President of Ford, is said to be responsible for this dramatic change.
 As with the 1967−69 models, the 1970−71 models had sequential turn signals incorporated into the full panel tail lights at the rear of the car.